Melinda Tidwell: Dynamic Design in Collage with Books

 Do not book travel until confirmation is received that the workshop has reached its minimum required enrollment.

-Students will receive a full refund of tuition less related transaction fees if a request to withdraw is received by Amanda Jolley, Studio Joy no later than 30 days prior to the first day of the workshop.
-At 15 days prior to the workshop, 50% tuition less related transaction fees will be refunded.
+Students will receive a full refund of tuition less related transaction fees, and printing costs incurred by the instructor, if a request to withdraw is received by Amanda Jolley, Studio Joy no later than 30 days prior to the first day of the workshop.
+At 15 days prior to the workshop, 50% tuition less related transaction fees, and printing costs incurred by the instructor, will be refunded.
 Request to withdraw from a course less than 15 days prior to the first class session will not be eligible for refunds.

-Students will receive a full refund of tuition if at 30 days prior to the workshop, the minimum required enrollment is not met.
+Students will receive a full refund of tuition if at 30 days prior to the workshop if the minimum required enrollment is not met.